 In the College of Social Sciences and Humanities, cooperative education—or co-op for short—is a key component of the Experiential Liberal Arts, an educational model that integrates experiential learning with the rigorous study of society, culture, and politics.

-Students in the American Sign Language Program often decide to participate in the co-op program in order to refine their signing communication skills and to work alongside Deaf people.
+Students in the American Sign Language & Interpreting Education Program often decide to participate in the co-op program in order to refine their signing communication skills and to work alongside Deaf people.
 In the past our students had co-oped at schools for Deaf students, service agencies run for and by the Deaf Community, and even with an organization creating Deaf televised media.
 Students who complete an ASL co-op typically enhance their signing skills, develop a working understanding of communication technologies used in the Deaf Community, and learn how to behave and interact professionally with Deaf colleagues.

 Co-ops in American Sign Language